Braxxian/The-Auld-Pub/README.md

  * seo

  Initially 'performance' on mobile devices was under performing at 74, this issue was fixed using [TinyPNG](https://tinypng.com/) to resize all images.
 This vastly improved the performance benchmark.
- Initially 'performance' on mobile devices was under performing at 74, this issue was fixed using [TinyPNG](https://tinypng.com/) to resize all images.
-This vastly improved the performance benchmark.

 lighthouse mobile:
  <img src="./docs/light-house-mobile.JPG">